prakhargupta-jan/ayamese_backend/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development, testing purposes and production build.

 ### Prerequisites